DavidAndres6870/TikTokScenario/README.md

 **Course 4 tasks:**

-*Import relevant packages and TikTok data
+* Import relevant packages and TikTok data

-*Explore the project data
+* Explore the project data

-*Implement a hypothesis test
+* Implement a hypothesis test

-*Communicate insights with stakeholders within TikTok
+* Communicate insights with stakeholders within TikTok

+## Course 5 workplace scenario

+**Project goal:**

+The TikTok data team is developing a machine learning model for classifying claims made in videos submitted to the platform.

+**Scenario:**

+The data team at TikTok is close to their goal of building a model to assist in the classification of claims in videos.
+The next step is to use the project data to create a regression model.
+As a member of TikTok’s data team, you'll determine the type of regression model that is needed and develop one using TikTok's claim classification data.

+**Course 5 tasks:**

+* Import relevant packages and TikTok data

+* Exploratory data analysis and check model assumptions

+* Determine the correct modeling approach

+* Build the regression model

+* Finish checking model assumptions

+* Evaluate the model

+* Interpret model results and summarize findings for cross-departmental stakeholders within TikTok

 Note: The story, all names, characters, and incidents portrayed in this project are fictitious.
 No identification with actual persons (living or deceased) is intended or should be inferred.
 And, the data shared in this project has been created for pedagogical purposes.